The Excel Countifs function returns the number of rows within a table, that satisfy a set of given criteria.

 In this example, the formula has counted the number of rows where:

 If we want to know how many science tests scores were less than 50%, we could use the formula:

 which gives the result 2.

-Further examples of the Excel Countifs function are provided on the Microsoft Office website.
+For further examples of the Excel Countifs function, see the Microsoft Office website.

 If you get an error from the Excel Countifs function, this is likely to be the #VALUE! error: